Shahrukh1003/Fair/UPGRADE_SUMMARY.md

-# FairLens v2.0 - Upgrade Summary
+# BiasCheck v2.0 - Upgrade Summary

 ## 🎉 Congratulations!
 Your System Has Been Upgraded

-FairLens has evolved from a basic fairness monitoring tool to a **production-grade ethical AI platform** ready for enterprise deployment and hackathon presentation.
+BiasCheck has evolved from a basic fairness monitoring tool to a **production-grade ethical AI platform** ready for enterprise deployment and hackathon presentation.

 ---